ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-2-2.md

-Chapter 1: Understanding the Power of Learning: Identifying Different Types of Learning
+Identifying Different Types of Learning
 =======================================================================================

 There are different types of learning, each with their own unique characteristics and benefits.
 By understanding these different types of learning, individuals can tailor their approach to suit their needs and preferences.